VRtheKing/Surf-Smart/README.md

 Keep your tabs organized effortlessly!
 Tidy Tabs automatically groups your open tabs based on related topics, maintaining a clutter-free and smooth browsing environment.
 Say goodbye to tab chaos and hello to productivity! 🧹

-### ❓ Ask on Page
+### ❓ Ask about Page

-Interact directly with the content you’re viewing using the Ask on Page feature.
+Interact directly with the content you’re viewing using the Ask about Page feature.
 Pose questions 🤔 about the webpage, and Surf-Smart will provide relevant insights based on the context, giving you a personalized and engaging browsing experience.

 ## Installation 🛠️